PREDICT Project Endorsement Process

 4. Eligibility for PREDICT endorsement

-- Projects must involve the Emergency Department
+• Projects must involve the Emergency Department

-- Projects must be multi-centre
+• Projects must be multi-centre

 A PREDICT study must involve more than one centre.
-However, as few as two centres working collaboratively could constitute a PREDICT study. - Projects must align with other PREDICT projects
+However, as few as two centres working collaboratively could constitute a PREDICT study.

-We will not endorse projects where doing so will compromise another PREDICT project.
-If there is potential conflict with another PREDICT project there must be an agreed plan between both to ensure this is managed appropriately. - Pilot studies submitted with full protocol, must provide the opportunity for considerable PREDICT involvement in protocol development post endorsement (not merely provision of sites), or will not be endorsed.
-We wish to have full involvement in any pilot studies seeking PREDICT endorsement from a very early stage post-endorsement.
+• A pilot study submitted with full protocol, must provide the opportunity for considerable PREDICT involvement in protocol development post endorsement (not merely provision of sites), or it will not be endorsed.
+We wish to have full involvement in any pilot studies seeking PREDICT endorsement from a very early stage.
 In those studies where this is not possible, and a pilot is being undertaken with the idea that PREDICT is involved in the main study, we encourage early application for endorsement of the main study, as soon as it is apparent that the pilot study will advance to a larger multi-centre study.

 5. Expectations for PREDICT endorsed projects

-- Formation of a Study Steering Group
+• Formation of a Study Steering Group

 Once approval is obtained, if there is not already a study steering group, please organise one as soon as possible to facilitate collaborative development of the study protocol and ongoing management support.
-See our guidelines (below) on developing a Steering Group.
+See our guidelines on developing a Steering Group.

 Two members of the steering group should be PREDICT members (one will be your PREDICT Executive contact as explained below).
 The steering group member should include a research nurse/assistant.
-The Executive Committee should be advised of all members of the Steering Group as soon as this is organised. - Scheduling of surveys
+The Executive Committee should be advised of all members of the Steering Group as soon as this is organised.

-- Regular reporting to the PREDICT Executive and Membership
+• Regular reporting to the PREDICT Executive and Membership

-One of the Executive Committee members, will be nominated upon approval to be your contact person for ongoing communication with the PREDICT Executive.
 The contact person should be provided with a progress report for scheduled quarterly full day Executive Committee meetings (see above schedule).
 The contact person will present this report and advise the Study Steering Group of any suggestions from the PREDICT Executive following routine project progress review.
-The Executive contact should also be provided with minutes of the Study Steering Group meetings.It is also expected that you or your nominated study lead will present on study progress at the annual PREDICT members meeting.
-On an annual basis the study lead will also be requested to provide a brief report for inclusion in the monthly PREDICT newsletter.
+The Executive contact should also be provided with minutes of the Study Steering Group meetings.

-- Selection of PREDICT sites
+• Selection of PREDICT sites

 When a study is ready to commence selection of sites, criteria for eligible sites should be developed with the Study Steering Group.
-They should then liaise with the Network Co-ordinator regarding development of an expression of interest form.
+They should then liaise with the Network Co-ordinator regarding an expression of interest form.
 The Network Co-ordinator will assist by sending this to the PREDICT membership on your behalf.
 Members can then respond if they wish to express interest in participating.
 The decision of which sites are selected will be made by the study steering group.
-The site Principal investigators (PIs) participating in PREDICT endorsed studies will all need to be (or become) PREDICT members – to facilitate network communication.
-Referrals for membership should be directed to the PREDICT Network Co-ordinator.
+Specific instructions will be given for surveys.

-- Communication across the network
+• Communication across the network

 Research co-ordinators who provide support at the sites involved should be copied into all key communications on the study so they can provide support to the site PIs.

-- Publications
+• Publications

-Develop a publication plan at the time of finalising the study protocols that adheres to the PREDICT publication guidelines and review and update this as needed throughout the study.
-When your results are available, draft journal publications must be reviewed by the PREDICT Executive Chair prior to submission to any journal.
-Any media release should also be sent to the Chair prior to release.
+When your results are available, draft journal publications must be reviewed by the PREDICT Executive Chair or designee prior to submission to any journal.
+Any media release should also be sent to the Chair or designee prior to release.

-- Acknowledgement
+• Acknowledgement

 Lead researchers must try to include site investigators as authors in publications as much as possible or spread authorship across a number of papers (where possible).
-If this is not possible due to journal specifications, always attempt to acknowledge sites/staff in the acknowledgements section of the paper or include the PIs in Pub Med as collaborators.
+If this is not possible due to journal specifications, always attempt to acknowledge sites/staff in the acknowledgements section of the paper or include the PIs in PubMed as collaborators.
 The PREDICT network must also be acknowledged in any media or publication following agreement by the PREDICT Executive and the correct logo must be used.
-Other options for site staff acknowledgement include:- Issue certificates to the sites to acknowledge the department
+Other options for site staff acknowledgement include:

-- Send template letters to groups of staff at sites to personally thank them.
+– send template letters to groups of staff at sites to personally thank them.

-- Offer to present study findings at the sites
+– offer to present study findings at the sites.

 PREDICT – advice for development of a Study Steering Group